Condition numbers in multiview geometry, instability in relative pose estimation, and RANSAC: Minimal Problems for Relative Pose Estimation

 \section{Minimal Problems for Relative Pose Estimation}

-We review the classic $5$- and $7$-point minimal problems for relative pose estimation, which serve as key motivating examples.
-We formulate the problems in a way that fits into the general framework in Section~\ref{sec:framework}.
+In this section, we review the classic $5$- and $7$-point minimal problems for relative pose estimation, which serve as key motivating examples for our general framework of stability analysis.
+We formulate the problems in a way that fits into the general framework presented in Section~\ref{sec:framework}.
 Terms appearing in bold will be reused there.